remortalite/test_task__vigilant-octo-invention/README.md

 If you need to stop docker redis process, enter `make stop-docker`

-2. Then run the app using:
+2. Run the app using:

 ```bash
 make run
 ```

-Then go to `localhost:8080/visited_sites` and have fun (not really, but yeah).
+Then go to `http://localhost:5000/visited_sites` and have fun (not really, but yeah).